JohnFLake/551_Project/README.md

 - Withdraw more money than the account has in it
 - Underflow/overflow the account balance
 - Open a duplicate account (clobbering the existing value)
+- Crash the bank with a fuzzed input

 #### ATM without the right card (either with another card or with nothing)
 - See the balance of the account